 One of the most notable features of CockroachDB is just how simple it is to deploy.
 CockroachDB is a single binary which requires only the location of one or more storage devices to manage.
 Starting a multi-node cluster is as simple as starting the first node on its own and then pointing each additional node at the first node or any other node which has already joined the cluster.
 There are no external dependencies required.
 No global configuration, no distributed file system, no bundle of resources or install scripts.
 There are no config files and we’ve strictly limited the available command line flags to those which are useful and not just tunable knobs for the sake of having knobs.
 Securing a cluster is similarly straightforward.

 For those of us working on The Roach, this is where the fun truly begins.
 We’re proud to have implemented a design with such promise for building the next generation of products and services.
 We can’t imagine a future without a sane, scalable, and performant database solution, and we intend to build it.
 CockroachDB is meant to work as well for a three-node cluster as a Silicon Valley data farm, and to provide a straight path between the two.

 In the near future we’ll focus on expanding the SQL capabilities to include joins and distributed query execution; we’ll continue to add better production and administration features; and we’ll improve stability and performance.
 True success will mean CockroachDB joining the ranks of other open source platforms and geek household names like Postgres, MySQL, and Hadoop.
 We think we’re on to something here and can’t wait for new users to help shape the direction.

 Download the CockroachDB beta, deploy a test cluster, and build a test app.
 The team is committed to supporting new users and debugging issues as they arise, so please don’t hesitate to contact us with questions or concerns.
-The best way to ask questions in real time is on Gitter or in the CockroachDB User Group.
+The best way to ask questions in real time is in the CockroachDB Slack Community.
 If you’d like to file an issue or feature request, please use our GitHub issues.